Slash in Page Title still in URL

 which doesn't resolve to valid page structure and doesn't make any sense.
 There should be options to maybe configure in TCA which characters to be excluded/replaced from speaking URL paths.

-#12 Updated by Riccardo De Contardi about 18 hours ago
+#12 Updated by Riccardo De Contardi 6 months ago

 - Status changed from Needs Feedback to Closed